 - (i) The identity, address, telephone number and facsimile number of the party requesting service; - (ii) A statement that the party requesting service is, or will be upon commencement of service, an Eligible Customer under the Tariff; - (iii) A description of the Network Load at each delivery point.
 This description should separately identify and provide the Eligible Customer's best estimate of the total loads to be served at each transmission voltage level, and the loads to be served from each Transmission Provider substation at the same transmission voltage level.
 The description should include a ten (10) year forecast of summer and winter load and resource requirements beginning with the first year after the service is scheduled to commence; - (iv) The amount and location of any interruptible loads included in the Network Load.
 This shall include the summer and winter capacity requirements for each interruptible load (had such load not been interruptible), that portion of the load subject to interruption, the conditions under which an interruption can be implemented and any limitations on the amount and frequency of interruptions.
-An Eligible Customer should identify the amount of interruptible customer load (if any) included in the 10 year load forecast provided in response to (iii) above; - (v) A description of Network Resources (current and 10-year BPA's Proposed 2018 212 New Tariff April 2018 Pre-Decisional.
-For Discussion Purposes Only.
+An Eligible Customer should identify the amount of interruptible customer load (if any) included in the 10 year load forecast provided in response to (iii) above;

-projection).
+(v) A description of Network Resources (current and 10-year projection).
 For each on-system Network Resource, such description shall include: